 Our gross profit in fiscal 2023 was \$5.70 billion, or 67.5% of net sales, compared to \$4.45 billion, or 65.2% of net sales, in fiscal 2022.
 The primary reason for the increase in gross profit in fiscal 2023 compared to fiscal 2022 was the net impact of product mix and average gross profit per unit of \$1.31 billion in fiscal 2023.
-The net impact of product mix and average gross profit per unit may fluctuate over time due to the mix of sales volumes of lower or higher margin products, changes in selling prices, and fluctuations in product costs.
+The net impact of product mix and average gross profit per unit of \$1.31 billion in fiscal 2023.
+The net impact of products, changes in selling prices, and fluctuations in product costs.
 We are not able to separately quantify these impacts on our gross profit.
-The net impact to our gross profit of inventory reserve charges was \$89.0 million in fiscal 2023 which adversely impacted our gross profit in fiscal 2023 compared to fiscal 2022.
+The net impact to our gross profit of inventory reserve charges was \$89.0 million in fiscal 2023 which adversely impacted our gross profit in fiscal 2023.
 The gross margin impact of changes in licensing revenue, which has no associated cost of sales, and the impact of unabsorbed capacity charges in fiscal 2023 compared to fiscal 2022 was not material.